WDI-SEA/booktown/answers.md

 * Get the COUNT of each unique location in the subjects table.
 Display the count and the location name. (hint: requires GROUP BY).

   > select subjects.location, count(subjects.location) from subjects group by subjects.location;
-  --incorrect, we have a blank row
+  > incorrect, we have a blank row
   > select subjects.location, count(subjects.location) from subjects group by subjects.location having count(subjects.location) > 0;

 * List all books.
 Display the book_id, title, and a count of how many editions each book has. (hint: requires GROUP BY and JOIN)